Is Your Weight Gain Tied to Adrenal Dysfunction? 3 Steps to Recover Your Energy and Shed the Pounds

 Infection and gut disorders lead to inflammation and elevated levels of cortisol.
 The gastrointestinal system is one of the most common places in the body to suffer from low-grade inflammation and infection.
 When our inner ecology is out of balance, we can experience anything from heartburn to gas to bloating.
 Unfortunately, sometimes the gut remains symptom-free.
 Instead, there may be other signs of inflammation and irregular levels of cortisol, including hormone-related problems in women.

 Those of us who are stressed, tired, and suffer from depression often have an irregular release of cortisol throughout the day.
-Adrenal burnout can affect mood, metabolism, and immune system function.
+Adrenal dysfunction may affect mood, metabolism, and immune system function.

-In order to stop adrenal exhaustion in its tracks, apply these three tips:
+In order to assist the adrenals, apply these three tips:

 The 7 Principles of the Body Ecology Diet can teach you the basics of nourishing the body to support the adrenals.
 While inflammation and infection typically begin in the gut, the consequences are almost always systemic if allowed to persist.
 Keep in mind that gastrointestinal problems are often closely related to poor adrenal health.